mkotsovoulou/ods6001a/labs/lab4_2/README.md

 > - add data to list
 > - search in a list

-In `lab4_1.py` in the text editor at top-right, write a program which will:
+In `lab4_2.py` in the text editor at top-right, write a program which will:

-- Open the datafile.txt and read it line by line.

-- For each line, split the line into a list of words using the split() method.

-- The program should build a list of words.

-- For each word on each line check to see if the word is already in the list and if not append it to the list.

-- When the program completes, sort and print the resulting words in alphabetical order.
+Write a program to read through the mbox-short.txt and figure out who has sent the greatest number of mail messages.

+- The program looks for 'From ' lines and takes the second word of those lines as the person who sent the mail.
+- The program creates a Python dictionary that maps the sender's mail address to a count of the number of times they appear in the file.
+- After the dictionary is produced, the program reads through the dictionary using a maximum loop to find the most prolific committer.

 {% next %}